zoom/videosdk-auth-endpoint-sample/README.md

 Use of this sample app is subject to our [Terms of Use](https://explore.zoom.us/en/video-sdk-terms/).

-This is a Node.js / Express server that generates a [Video SDK JWT](https://developers.zoom.us/docs/video-sdk/auth/#generate-a-video-sdk-jwt) via an http request for authorized use of the [Zoom Video SDK](https://developers.zoom.us/docs/video-sdk/).
+This is a Node.js / Express server that generates a [Video SDK JWT](https://developers.zoom.us/docs/video-sdk/auth/#generate-a-video-sdk-jwt) via an HTTP request for authorized use of the [Zoom Video SDK](https://developers.zoom.us/docs/video-sdk/).

 If you would like to skip these steps and just deploy the finished code to Heroku, click the Deploy to Heroku button.
 (You will still need to configure a few simple things, so skip to [Deployment](#deployment).)